Atari 1050: New design

 The required DOS 3.0 eventually shipped several months later.
-However, it used an entirely new format using 1 kB "blocks" rather than the standard 128 byte "sectors", meaning that disks that were formatted with DOS 3 could not be read or written on other machines unless they also updated to 3.0.
+However, it used an entirely new format using 1 kB "blocks" rather than the standard 128 byte "sectors", meaning that disks that were formatted with DOS 3 could not be read or written on other Atari machines unless they also updated to 3.0.
 The move to blocks meant that the minimum file size was also 1 kB, and in the era of small files this resulted in significant wasted space.
 This led most users to shun 3.0, and reviewers to state flatly that "This product should be avoided.
 It's a shame so many newer Atari users have been saddled with it."

 By this time, increasing sales of the 400 and 800 and the failure of a new drive to appear from Atari led to a thriving market for third-party drives and alternative DOSes, many of which provided true double-density support using the format originally introduced on the 815.
 An August 1984 review in Antic compared the 1050 with four 3rd party drives and the 810; the 1050 was beaten by all but the 810 in both capacity and speed.
 The 1050 was described as "a no-frills drive", especially compared to the Rana 1000 and Indus GT, which offered double-density, various high-speed modes, front-panel displays, and many other features.
 The lack of double density support was described as "a mystery".

 The problems with DOS 3.0 were finally addressed in 1984 with the introduction of the "long awaited" DOS 2.5.
 This returned to the 2.0-style formatting even for enhanced density, allowing DOS 2 and 2.5 users to swap disks as long as they were in single-density format.
 By this time, most of the 3rd party DOSes had already added support for enhanced mode.